Curse of the Faceless Man: Production

 The film was produced by Vogue Pictures during late March 1958 on a seven-day shooting schedule and a small budget of just $100,000.
 It was directed by Edward L, Cahn and produced by Robert E. Kent, with Edward Small as uncredited executive producer.
-Make-up effects for the Faceless Man character were done by Layne Britton, with Bryant playing Quintillus.
+Make-up effects for the Faceless Man character were done by Layne Britton, with Bob Bryant playing Quintillus.
 The monster suit was designed by Charles Gemora.
 The film's working title was The Man Without a Face.
 Though uncredited, Vic Perrin served as the film's voice over narrator.
-The narration is also credited to, and sounds more like, Vic Perrin to some.

 Filming locations included the Griffith Observatory in Los Angeles, used as the set for the Museo di Napoli, and the beach at Portuguese Bend, standing in for the Cove of the Blind Fisherman.

 The film's plot bears several similarities to Universal Studios' 1932 Pre-Code film The Mummy.
 Both features include a love affair between the main characters (in this case Paul and Tina) and both monsters awaken in modern times to discover the reincarnation of their ancient lovers (Tina, again).

 Anderson later referred to the film as "another thing I was doing on my way to somewhere else, that trained me for television".

 Release

-The Curse of the Faceless Mans U.S. release was in August 1958 as the second half of a double feature with It!
+The Curse of the Faceless Mans U.S. release was on August 14, 1958 as the second half of a double feature with It!
 The Terror from Beyond Space.
 The single pressbook for both films referred to It! as "Chiller No. 1" and Curse as "Chiller No. 2", and described both as "the two most hellish horror hits that ever turned blood to ice!!!"

 United Artists distributed Curse of the Faceless Man to U.S. theaters.
-It opened in the U.K. in November 1958, receiving an X certificate from the British Board of Film Censors, which "only permitted a film to be exhibited to persons over the age of 16".
+It opened in the U.K. in November 1958 at a running time of 72 minutes, receiving an X certificate from the British Board of Film Censors, which "only permitted a film to be exhibited to persons over the age of 16".
 The film was released theatrically at unspecified dates in Brazil and Spain and also in Mexico, where it was distributed by Peliculas Bank de Mexico SA.

-Still a second feature almost 60 years after its first release, Curse of the Faceless Man was shown in August 2016 as the bottom half of a double feature with the 1967 British film It! at the historic Balboa Theatre in San Francisco.
+Still a second feature almost 60 years after its first release, Curse of the Faceless Man was shown in August 2016 as the bottom half of a double feature with the 1967 British film It! at the historic Balboa Theater in San Francisco.
 It was part of a weeknight horror film series sponsored by The Overlook Theater website and shown at various theaters around the Bay Area.